Social Icons

 Directed by Jason Reitman

 This movie is not as amazing as the first two original Ghostbusters movies, but it outshines the third.
-When I saw the name of Paul Rudd, I expected him to somehow take the shine and lead the way, but his role in the movie is more of a supporting cast.
-A character that was not too present in the making of things.
-The main character and the lady that stole the show is Mckenna Grace who plays Phoebe Spengler the granddaughter of Egon Spengler.
+When I saw the name Paul Rudd, I expected him to somehow take the spotlight and lead the way, but his role in the movie is more of a supporting character.
+He wasn't too present in driving the story.
+The main character and the lady who stole the show is Mckenna Grace, who plays Phoebe Spengler, the granddaughter of Egon Spengler.

-Mckenna was so amazing in this movie she became like a beacon for the other actors to reflect from.
-The movie does not focus on the adults, but the three young ones Phoebe, Trevor Spengler and their friend Podcast.
+Mckenna was so amazing in this movie that she became like a beacon for the other actors to reflect from.
+The movie doesn't focus on the adults, but the three young ones: Phoebe, Trevor Spengler, and their friend, Podcast.

 Afterlife is the sequel to Ghostbusters (1984) and Ghostbusters II (1989).
-It is the fourth film in the Ghostbusters franchise.
-And it is set 32 years after the events of Ghostbusters II.
-This movie sidesteps Ghostbusters (2016), and I am more than glad it did, treating it like it did not happen.
+It is the fourth film in the Ghostbusters franchise and is set 32 years after the events of Ghostbusters II.
+This movie sidesteps Ghostbusters (2016), and I’m more than glad it did, treating it like it didn’t happen.

-Now his daughter who is a mother of two Trevor and Phoebe is facing a financial strain and chose to live on her father’s farm.
-On getting there we learn that Egon was called the dirt farmer, as his farm had no produce, and it was covered in dirt which he seems to always be bothered in caring for.
+Now, his daughter, who is the mother of two—Trevor and Phoebe—is facing financial strain and chooses to live on her father’s farm.
+On getting there, we learn that Egon was called "the dirt farmer," as his farm had no produce and was covered in dirt, which he seemed to always be bothered to care for.

-Phoebe soon discover that there is a ghost in the house a nice friendly one and when she got to school learns that her grandfather was Egon Spengler a ghostbuster.
-She made friends with a young man in her class named Podcast, whom she showed the ghost trap the ghost in her house showed her.
-Their summer class teacher sees the two with the trap and knows immediately what it was.
+Phoebe soon discovers that there is a ghost in the house—a nice, friendly one—and when she gets to school, she learns that her grandfather was Egon Spengler, a ghostbuster.
+She makes friends with a young man in her class named Podcast, whom she shows the ghost trap that the ghost in her house showed her.
+Their summer class teacher sees the two with the trap and knows immediately what it is.
 He activates it and releases a ghost.

-She then deduces that the ghost was Egon and together they repaired a faulty proton pack and from there she, Trevor and Podcast became an unlicensed driving ghostbusters.
-They chased down a ghost hunting foundry and made a mess of the town, using the single proton pack.
+She then deduces that the ghost was Egon and, together, they repair a faulty proton pack.
+From there, she, Trevor, and Podcast become unlicensed ghostbusters.
+They chase down a ghost at a foundry and make a mess of the town using the single proton pack.

-It was from there the movie kicked off a new drive as we discover what Egon was working on, and why he distant himself from his friends and family.
+It was from there that the movie kicked off a new drive, as we discover what Egon was working on and why he distanced himself from his friends and family.

-The movie gave us the old crew back in one way or another.
-We even see Sigourney Weaver in the after credits.
-The guys picked up their proton packs again and saved the world.
-Harold Ramis who passed away before the shooting of the movie, well we get to see him as a ghost.
+The movie brought back the old crew in one way or another.
+We even see Sigourney Weaver in the after-credits.
+The guys pick up their proton packs again and save the world.
+Harold Ramis, who passed away before the shooting of the movie, is seen as a ghost.